Change Data Capture (CDC)¶

 - Passing

-to a Gold job run triggers a fullcomplete
+reload=Trueto a Gold job run triggers a fullcompletewrite for that run.

 - Passing